kamilczerw/devto-posts/posts/chord-rust/building-chord-part-1.md

 Each of the nodes is responsible for maintaining a range of keys, starting with the node preceding it and including its own key.
 For example, in our demo network, node `N7` would be responsible for keys `2-7`.
 Node `N1` would be responsible for keys `59-63` and `0-1`.
 This is because the network has a ring shape, and the connection after the last key is the first key.

+A node responsible for a key `k` is called a `successor` of `k`.
+In the rest of this post, I will use the term `successor` to refer to the node responsible for a given key.

 ### Lookup

 To find the location of a specific identifier, each node uses a hash function to map the id to a position on the ring.
 It then uses its finger table, to determine which node is responsible for the id.
 The finger table is a data structure that helps the node quickly locate other nodes in the network.
 The finger table is a table of size `m` (where `m` is the number of bits in the identifier space, in our example, it’s `6`).
 Each entry in the finger table contains